-01-00:34:14 Merchant: This was Patricia deGogorza and Barbara Jenks, and they lived several blocks away.
-After I met them, I was able-when I learned to ride a bicycle, I was able to ride to their houses to play with them.
-And we played baseball together, and we read books together, and we were in Girl Scouts together.
+01-00:34:14 Merchant: They were Patricia deGogorza and Barbara Jenks, and they lived several blocks away.
+After I met them, I was able-after I learned to ride a bicycle-to ride to their houses to play with them.
+We played softball together, and we read books together.
+And we were in Girl Scouts together.
 01-00:34:51 Eardley-Pryor: Oh, that's great.
-And you were also, then, taking these classes that, perhaps, their mothers were teaching at the art museum?
-01-00:34:59 Merchant: Yes, well Patricia's mother taught sculpture, and Barbara's mother taught painting.
-And I didn't like the painting as much as I loved the sculpture, so I took sculpture classes.
-And I loved making animals, and I made a guy sitting with the dog by his side.
-And we were able to then paint them with glazes and then they would fire them.
-And so I still have some of those sculptures; I have a couple of them here in fact.
+And you were also, then, taking these classes that their mothers were teaching at the art museum?
+01-00:34:59 Merchant: Yes, Patricia's mother taught sculpture, and Barbara's mother taught painting.
+I loved the sculpture, so I mainly took sculpture classes.
+I loved making animals, and I once made a guy sitting with a dog by his side.
+And we painted them with glazes and they would fire them.
+I still have some of those sculptures.